 According to The New York Times, a majority of the finalists are owned by people who have been previously convicted of a cannabis offense, or have a close family member who have been convicted.
 There are eight non-profit organizations, (such as Housing Works, The Doe Fund, and LIFE Camp), which are also included in the final list.

 In addition to the finalist announcement, the OCM also released a 282-page document detailing the state’s draft regulations.
 “The #NYCCB has voted to advance OCM’s largest adult-use cannabis regulation package since the MRTA [Marijuana Regulation and Taxation Act] passed to public comment.
-These regulations are intended to establish rules for safe, equitable, consumer-driven market focused on small businesses,” the agency wrote, inviting the public to submit comments to regulations@ocm.ny.gov (which will be open for 60 days).
+These regulations are intended to establish rules for a safe, equitable, consumer-driven market focused on small businesses,” the agency wrote, inviting the public to submit comments to regulations@ocm.ny.gov (which will be open for 60 days).

 The OCM has previously stated that it aims to have some retail dispensaries open before the end of 2022.
 “We’re excited about granting the first adult-use cannabis licenses today,” said OCM spokesperson Trivette Knowles.
 “New York is ready for adult-use cannabis sales and we’re still working towards the goal of having the first sales begin this calendar year.”
 Eventually, an estimated 150 retail licenses are expected to be awarded across the state.